RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   - Show plots from the Variable Explorer.
   - Change the current working directory using the Working Directory toolbar.
   - Use `Ctrl+Shift+C` to copy text.
-* Add the possibility to run a file in the same, dedicated console all the time.
+* Add the possibility to run a file in the same dedicated console all the time.
 * Allow to rename consoles by doing a double-click on their tabs and setting a new name.
+* Make the `%cd` magic to change the current working directory of the File Explorer and Working Directory toolbar.
 * Add menu entries to show environment variables and `sys.path` contents for each console.
 * Make it use the same color scheme of the Editor.